dart-lang/site-www/src/_guides/language/sound-problems.md

 Since neither `List<int>` nor `List<String>` is a subtype of the other, Dart rules this out statically.

-You can see other examples of static analysis errors, as well as other error types, in the sections below.
+You can see other examples of static analysis errors, as well as other error types, in the following sections.

 ## No type errors {#no-type-errors}